Asymptotic spectral gap for open partially expanding maps: Introduction

-However the second author is rather skeptical with this conjecture due to different numerical observations where the value $\frac{1}{2}\mathrm{Pr}\left(2\left(V-J\right)\right)$ describes rather the maximum of the distribution of concentration of eigenvalues $\gamma_{max}$ \cite[figure 2]{Lu_Sridhar_Zworski_03},\cite[figure 4]{Barkhofen_Weich_PSKZ13},\cite[figure 27]{Borthwick_14},\cite[Section 5.3]{Borthwick_Weich_14}.
-The first author conjectures that $\gamma_{max}=\gamma_{asympt}=\gamma_{conj}$ (in the semiclassical limit $\hbar\rightarrow0$ and for generic hyperbolic systems). \begin{acknowledgement} We would like to thank Masato Tsujii, Michiro Hirayama for discussions and Mark Pollicott and Richard Sharp for discussions and for the explanation of the formula in Appendix \ref{sec:A-formula-by} which can be derived by their previous work.
+In Appendix \ref{sec:Examples} we consider examples based on linear maps and the Gauss map and compare our bounds with numerical results for the Ruelle spectrum.
+We also show that the new bound $\gamma_{\mathrm{up}}$ improves the previous bounds $\gamma_{\mathrm{Gibbs}}$ and $\gamma_{\mathrm{sc}}$ in some range of parameters.
+On the web site of the first author \cite{faure_animations_expanding_maps} we propose movies and additional multimedia contents that illustrate these models. \begin{acknowledgement*} We would like to thank Masato Tsujii, Michiro Hirayama for discussions and Mark Pollicott and Richard Sharp for discussions and for the explanation of the formula in Appendix \ref{sec:A-formula-by} which can be derived by their previous work.
+We thank the referees for very precise reading and valuable comments.
 This work has been supported by ANR-13-BS01-0007-01.
-T.W. acknowledges financial support by DFG HI 412 12-1. \end{acknowledgement}
+T.W. acknowledges financial support by DFG HI 412 12-1. \end{acknowledgement*}